Justice Entry 18 of 25

 Objective reality requires identifying the actual loss.
 What money was lost?
 What property was damaged?
 What promise was broken?
 What injury occurred?
 What access was denied?
 What record is false?
 What risk continues?
 Civil justice should be concrete.
 Vague grievance should be translated into evidence, obligation, and remedy.

 Reciprocity tests remedy.
-If you were harmed, would the compensation or order make meaningful repair?
+If you were harmed, would the compensation or order make real repair?
 If you were accused of liability, would the claim be fairly proven and proportionate?
 If you were poor, could you access the remedy?
 If you were the public, would the rule encourage responsibility or litigation abuse?
 Role reversal keeps remedy from becoming either weak or predatory.

 Evidence matters as much in civil cases as elsewhere, though standards may differ.
 Documents, receipts, contracts, messages, expert reports, medical records, photographs, and testimony should ground remedy.
 A civil claim should not be won through intimidation alone.
-Nor should real harm be defeated by procedural complexity that ordinary people cannot navigate.
+Nor should real harm be defeated by procedural complexity that ordinary people cannot use.

 Proportionality matters.
 Compensation should answer loss, not fantasy.
 Penalties may be needed where misconduct was reckless or repeated, but they should remain tied to deterrence and accountability.
 Injunctions should restrain real harm without overreaching.
 Civil justice should not become revenge with paperwork.